 HSBC aided Hong Kong’s reinvention as a postwar manufacturing centre, granting loans to build cotton mills and textile factories.
 At the heart of this industrialisation lay the bustling district of Mong Kok, where HSBC opened a branch in 1948.
 To better serve Hong Kong’s growing population, the bank began expanding its retail branch network throughout the territory.

 From the late 1950s the bank began to grow and diversify by acquiring other banks, including Hong Kong’s Hang Seng Bank in 1965.
 Responding to the Chinese government’s ‘Open Door’ policy in 1979, the bank opened a representative office in Guangzhou as many of its customers began to relocate their operations from Hong Kong to China.
 HSBC continued to invest and grow in Hong Kong and the surrounding region into the 21st century.

 Hong Kong remains the headquarters of The Hongkong and Shanghai Banking Corporation, and the bank is committed to the future of its birthplace.

 Further information about HSBC’s history is available in The HSBC Group: Our Story.

-For financial information please visit the investor relations section on our global corporate website.
-This includes financial and regulatory reports , results for Hang Seng Bank Limited and The Hongkong and Shanghai Banking Corporation Limited and the Hongkong and Shanghai Banking Corporation Limited - Macau branch.
+For Group’s financial information please visit the investor relations section on our global corporate website.
+Please visit Subsidiary company reporting page for Hang Seng Bank Limited and The Hongkong and Shanghai Banking Corporation Limited and the Hongkong and Shanghai Banking Corporation Limited - Macau branch.
 Please note this is English language only.